sajidali108/GenAI-labs/README.md

 ## 📌 About

 This repo contains hands-on experiments and mini-apps built while exploring Generative AI concepts.
 Each folder is a self-contained app focusing on a specific GenAI concept or technique.
-Not polished products — deliberate practice.
+Not polished products but deliberate practice.

 ---